UCF/Pegasus-Theme/README.md

 ## Notes
 This theme uses the Map Cap plugin to set user capabilities for custom post types.
 See recommended schema below.
-Not setting a schema forces custom post types to inherit a default set of capabilities from the generic 'post' post type.
+**For custom post types in this theme to be usable for users that are not super admins, this step MUST be performed upon theme activation.**

 Schema assumes that site administrators will be approving stories before they go live in a production environment.